MANHATTAN, NYC, STUTTERING, STAMMERING, FLUENCY SPEECH THERAPY

 - tenses up or struggles when talking

 - avoids talking or complains that talking is too hard

-During your consultation with an SLP, your child will undergo observation and evaluation.
+During your consultation with an SLP, your child will undergo observation and evaluation to decide if stuttering therapy is necessary.
 The SLP will conduct some testing and look at the following:

 - types of disfluencies, which includes typical disfluencies associated with stuttering and stutter-like speech

 - number of stuttering-type disfluencies exhibited by the child

 - how the child attempts to fix their speech

 WE ALSO OFFER THE FOLLOWING SERVICES FOR ADULTS

 Parents or caregivers will also have to answer a series of questions, which will help the SLP gauge the child’s condition.
 This includes the family’s own observations on how the stuttering affects the way the child plays, interacts with other people, and performs in school.